jspaetzel/phpstyle/README.md

 # PHPStyle

-A slim opinionated wrapper around PHPCSFixer.
+A slim, opinionated wrapper around PHPCSFixer.

 This comes preloaded with sane style choices for most PHP applications.
 You should be able to safely run it on most code out of the box.